Mary Anderson (actress, born 1859): Death

+Filmography

 Legacy

-The Mary Anderson Theatre was the oldest theatre on Louisville’s 4th Street.
+The Mary Anderson Theatre was the oldest theatre on Louisville's 4th Street.
 It opened in 1907 as a vaudeville house, but two years later began to screen movies.
 The theatre closed in 1972 and was converted into office space.

 Land donated by Anderson in Mount St. Francis, Indiana to the Conventual Franciscan Friars is now the Mount Saint Francis Center for Spirituality.
 The center serves as the headquarters for the Province of Our Lady of Consolation and home to the Mary Anderson Center, an artist colony.
 In 1989, the portion of US Route 150 that adjoins the donated property was named the Mary Anderson Memorial Highway.
-A figure based on Anderson appeared on the Louisville Clock.

 The house and farm that Mary and Antonio Navarro purchased and extended in the town of Broadway, Court Farm, is recognised as hosting one of the best preserved Edwardian gardens.
 It was left to her son, Toty de Navarro, who lived there with his wife, Dorothy, their son Michael and Dorothy's long-time Cambridge friend, Gertrude Caton Thompson.
 As in the years when Mary lived there, it was often filled with visiting artists and musicians, including Myra Hess and a young Jacqueline du Pré.